A dog and his human hiking in the mountains of Colorado.

 Hiking Trails in Warmer Months

-Hike during the cooler parts of the day, especially if you’re covering terrain in full sun, during the warmer months.
-Dogs can easily overheat without shade, particularly during the hottest times of the day.
-Overheating, dehydration, and other heat-related issues can affect dogs of any age and lead to serious health problems.
+During the warmer months of the year, hike during the cooler parts of the day, especially, if you’re covering terrain that is in full sun.
+Dogs can easily overheat without the benefit of shade, especially, during the hottest times of the day.
+Overheating, dehydration, and other heat-related problems can affect any dog, regardless of its age, and cause serious problems.

 Fatigue